Bills & Insurance

 Can you provide a price estimate for my services before I have them?

 We can give you an estimate of what services at the hospital will cost you based on your insurance coverage and unmet out-of-pocket expenses for the year.
-Please call us at 336/627-9711, ask for Estimates, and have your current insurance card available.
+Please call us at 336-627-6183, select Option 3, ask for an estimate, and have your current insurance card available.

 What is Eligibility Assistance Services (EAS)?

-EAS is a company that works with patients at the request of the hospital.
-They may contact you to see if you qualify for Medicaid or other financial assistance programs and help you with the application process.
-If you believe you may qualify for Medicaid, please call 336/627-9711, extension 2995.
+EAS may contact you to see if you qualify for Medicaid or other financial assistance programs and help you with the application process.
+If you believe you may qualify for Medicaid, please call 336-627-9711, extension 171-2995.

 Who do I contact with questions about my hospital bill?